anAntelope/803-pos-estimation/README.md

 `tensorflow-gpu`  in our requirement needs
 - 64 bit python installation
 - Cuda And cudnn.
-Version depending on the tensorflow version we use
+Version depending on the tensorflow version we use.
+On python 3.7 tensorflow 2 should require cuda 10.0 an the according cudnn.

 OR some docker container with everything configured.

 Either configuring manually or using docker may be not easy to the un-experienced.
- I suggest people help each other.
+ I suggest people help each other when in doubt.